How Ancient Egyptians Built the Pyramids: The Complete Guide

 Using a now-extinct Nile branch to reach nearby workfronts

 You’ll route large cargo through this linked river network to shorten land hauls.
-Merer’s diary supports that the Tura limestone was moved by boat to Giza, tying written records to the mapped channel.
+Merer’s diary supports the view that the Tura limestone was transported by boat to Giza, linking written records to the mapped channel.

 Boats, barges, and suggested hydraulic ideas